 The Company has constituted a Nominating Committee to, among other things, make recommendations to the Board on all Board appointments and oversee the Company's succession and leadership development plans.
-The Nominating Committee comprises Mr. Neo Gim Kiong (Chairman of the Nominating Committee), Mr. Ong Chin Lin, and Mr. Ho Ta-Huang, the majority of whom, including the Chairman, are independent.
+The Nominating Committee currently comprises Mr. Neo Gim Kiong (Chairman of the Nominating Committee), Mr. Low Ka Choon Kevin, and Mr. Ho Ta-Huang, the majority of whom, including the Chairman, are independent.